NCAR/ccpp-framework/doc/CCPPtechnical/source/CodeManagement.rst

 https://github.com/NCAR/gmtb-scm

-As for NEMSfv3gfs, there are two submodules referenced in the gmtb-scm repository:
+As with NEMSfv3gfs, there are two submodules referenced in the gmtb-scm repository:

 https://github.com/NCAR/ccpp-framework